superhero/zf2.asset-management/README.md

 2. Get [Assatic][1] and tell your autoloader about the namespace and where it can be found. <i><b>Tip:</b> Have a look at the 'Module' class where the Reference has been made but out commented</i>
-3. Get external filters that you wish to use.<br>
+3. Get external filters that you wish to use.
 *@todo -> List of links..*

 ## Usage